 “Jay can’t drive his car on Saturday.
 Even to go to the supermarket.
 He can’t turn on the light.
 All this mumbo jumbo—he can’t use a stapler, lick an envelope on Saturday.
-Sins, sins everywhere, about to be committed.
+Sins, sins everywhere.
 Tell me that’s spiritual liberation.”

 “Devotion.
 Knowing what God allows and what’s okay has guided us for centuries.
-Guilt has been at the core of Judaism for a thousand years.
-It never occurred to anyone that it could be anything else… You never thought God was watching you?
+Practically forever.
+Knowing and observing what is allowed and not allowed.
+For a thousand years guilt has been woven into how we conduct ourselves.
+It’s at the core of Judaism.
+It never occurred to anyone that how we are supposed to live could be anything other than what God allows.
+You never thought God was watching you?
 Judging you?”

 “So you think there is no one there now.”

 “So you are no longer a Jew.
 Our religion is based on this very simple, sane idea.
 For thousands of years very few people thought it was untrue.
 God is watching us, expecting us to follow what He’s told us to do.
 It’s all in the Torah.
 That’s the whole story.
 That’s the core of Judaism.”